reubenstr/ElectroPup/README.md

 - closed source firmware
 - foreign sourced and warranty process
 - CAN unable to configure all parameters
-- UART required to configure error thresholds, motor torque limits (for compliance), et cetera
+- UART required to configure error thresholds, motor torque limits (for compliance), etc.
 - some motors are more difficult to turn by hand and require slightly more operational current

-### Other Options

-There are other promising actuators on the market that are less expensive and may better fit for projects starting from scratch: [Xiaomi CyberGear](https://www.aliexpress.us/item/3256805896329964.html) and [Steadywin 5N.M GIM6010-8](https://www.aliexpress.us/item/3256806153022534.html).
-These motors have larger diameters, more weight, require more power, and provide more torque.
-ElectroPup's motor driver libraries are not directly compatible.
-There are discussions and resources worth checking out from the SimpleFOC community: [CyberGear discussion](https://community.simplefoc.com/t/xiaomi-cyber-dog-geared-motor-60/3855) and [Steadywin discussion](https://community.simplefoc.com/t/steadywin-new-cheap-gear-motor/4509).
+Future projects will prioritize ODrive compatible drivers.

 ### Motor Zero Positions